The Psychological Benefits of Writing

 Without a doubt, the positive feedback for this “leadership at scale” leads to a feeling of gratitude and happiness for the writer.

-Even in the face of criticism (which is guaranteed online), writers learn to build thick skin like few others.
+Even in the face of criticism, writers learn to build thick skin like few others.
 Criticism, even unwarranted criticism, is the breakfast of champions.